Tesla Registration by State: 2026 Costs and Process

 Tesla operates its own underwritten insurance program in six states as of 2026: California, Arizona, Ohio, Oregon, Illinois, and Texas.
 In Arizona, Ohio, Oregon, Illinois, and Texas, premiums are based partly on a real-time Safety Score derived from in-vehicle telematics.
 California's program uses traditional rating factors only — state insurance regulators have not approved telematics-based pricing.

 Tesla Insurance is not always cheaper.
-Independent quote shopping through aggregators routinely beats it for older accident-free drivers.
-For new owners with limited history or recent at-fault claims, the in-house program can underprice the open market by 15-25%.
+Drivers with a long clean record can usually beat it by shopping quotes through an independent aggregator.
+The in-house program tends to win for the opposite profile: new owners with thin history or a recent at-fault claim, where it can come in 15-25% under the open market.
 See our EV insurance guide for the full state-by-state Tesla Model 3 premium table and a comparison against Rivian and other EV insurance options.

 Out-of-state delivery and tax-home registration

 Some buyers consider taking delivery in a no-sales-tax state (Oregon, Montana, New Hampshire, Delaware, Alaska) and registering at home.
-This does not work.
-Every state assesses use tax based on the owner's residence, not the delivery point.
-Montana LLC schemes attract aggressive enforcement in California, Colorado, and Massachusetts.
+It does not work.
+Your home state assesses use tax on where the owner lives, not where the car was handed over.
+Montana LLC setups in particular draw aggressive enforcement in California, Colorado, and Massachusetts, and the penalties dwarf the tax that was dodged.
 The only legitimate cross-state savings come when relocating: deliver in your new state and register there from day one.
 See our out-of-state purchase guide for the full mechanics.

 Total first-year Tesla cost examples